verbb/formie/docs/submissions/overview.md

 ### Export Submission Data

-Use [Exporting](/submissions/exporting) when you need spreadsheets, reporting output, or a portable snapshot of saved submission data.
+Use [Reports](/reports/overview) when you need saved filters, summary counts, charts, on-demand export, or [scheduled email delivery](/reports/scheduled-reports).

+For a one-off file without saving a report definition, run a report and choose an export format from the report run screen.

 ### Relate Submissions to Other Elements